HigherLevelDev/higherleveldev.github.io/_posts/2024-09-22-Intro-to-Higher-Level-Dev.md

 Claude can see the codebase layout and examine other modules in the system.
 It learns how entities are structured and replicates the same style and tooling.

-I’ve been using this methodology over the past (checks notes…) 2 weeks to build a new production-ready version of my toolkit.. this time the tech stack is a NestJS/Node server runtime and a Vue3 web UI.
+I’ve been using this methodology over the past (checks notes…) 2 weeks to build a new production-ready version of my toolkit.. this time the tech stack is a NestJS/Node server and a Vue3 web UI.

 Here's a video of the new tool implementing the above mini-spec in a Java Spring Boot git repo: